lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-faqs.md

 Enable the settings on all the four replication agents to avoid issues with any of the replication agent.

+###

+**Ques.
+I do not see the contribution folder's content published from Brand Portal in AEM Assets.
+What could be the possible reason?**

+**Ans.** Contact your AEM Assets administrator to verify the configurations and ensure that your Brand Portal tenant is configured with only one AEM Assets author instance.

+This issue possibly occurs when you have configured a Brand Portal tenant on multiple AEM Assets author instances.
+For example, the administrator configures the same Brand Portal tenant on the AEM Assets author instance of staging and production environment.
+In this case, the asset publishing triggers in Brand Portal but the AEM Assets author instance could not import the asset coz the replication agent does not receive the requesting token.

 ## Brand Portal 6.4.5 FAQs  {#faqs-bp645}